 In addition, the report said public procurement must be aligned with the government's missions, environmental and social governance ambitions, and key performance metrics, and the government needs to be more actively involved in purchasing strategies.

-But, Mazzucato said, “none of this can be done without stronger public sector.”
+But, Mazzucato said, “none of this can be done without a stronger public sector.”

 She called for a better-trained and more entrepreneurial civil service, noting that business schools offer managers and executives courses on strategic management, decision sciences, organizational behaviour and creative thinking, but that public servants do not receive the same training.